sanemat/talks/20160907-how-to-be-friends-with-bundler/index.md

 In Gemfile.

-- error out if the ruby version doesn't match
+- Error out if the ruby version doesn't match

 ```
 $ bundle